 The couple behind a locally-owned restaurant put the finishing touch on a leap of faith.

-Maria and Eric Walusis are officially opening Watermark at 20 S. First St. in downtown Miamisburg today Monday, Sept.
+Maria and Eric Walusis officially opened Watermark at 20 S. First St. in downtown Miamisburg on Monday, Sept.
 25.

-The pair introduced the new restaurant to friends, family and reporters last weekend.
+The pair introduced the new restaurant to friends, family and reporters in September.